stuianna/globLib/doc/readme.md

-# Documentation

-This directory contains any documentation related to the project.
-The bulk of this documentation is generated using Doxygen.
-It can be accessed with the link "linkDoc.html" or alternativly at doxygen/html/index.html.
+#Documentation

+This directory contains the main Doxygen generated documentation for the globLib project.
+The documentation covers the common library and each microcontroller module available.

-This repository needs to be stored on the local machine to view the Doxygen documentation.
+The repository needs to be stored on the local machine to view the Doxygen documentation.
+The documentation can be opened at Doxygen/html/index.html or with the make recipe **make libdoc** in any project template folder.

 ## Recompiling the Documentation